2015 Venezuelan parliamentary election: Conduct

 Leading up to the elections, serious issues have been raised about its fairness and credibility.
 On 10 October 2015, Brazil pulled out of a UNASUR electoral mission to observe the Venezuelan election over what it said a lack of guarantees by the socialist government and its veto of the choice to head the delegation.
 In a statement on 10 November 2015, Secretary General of the Organization of American States Luis Almagro condemned Venezuela's electoral process, explaining that the ruling party, PSUV, has an unfair advantage with its ability to use public assets, media access, creating dubious voting sheets and by disqualifying opposition politicians, stating that "It's worrying that ... the difficulties only impact the opposition parties".

 After the election, the opposition MUD coalition was accused of vote-buying in the state of Amazonas.
 The Supreme Court suspended all four Amazonas delegates (one socialist and three opposition).
 As of May 2018, these claims have not been proven.

+United States involvement

+The United States has sought to influence Venezuelan political direction since the 1950s.
+For the 2015 elections this included mobilising through digital means.
+Prior to the elections, the National Endowment for Democracy (NED) provided a grant to National Democratic Institute (NDI) for a project called "Venezuela: Improved Training and Communications Skills for Political Activists".
+After a Freedom of Information Act request from Jacobin, NED provided documents detailing that about $300,000 were granted to the NDI to assist the Venezuelan opposition with workshops to coach politicians and activists on political messaging, especially on social media.
+The program focused on using Facebook as a means of building support for the opposition; a database of voters was collected and targeted advertising on social media was utilized to swing government supporters vote for the opposition.
+The NED said that the program was necessary to combat the Venezuelan government's control of the media in Venezuela and that social media was less susceptible to censorship.

+The project was first implemented in the 2013 Venezuelan municipal elections and determined to successfully interact with more voters, with the program subsequently being used for the 2015 parliamentary elections.
+The NDI claimed credit for the opposition's victory in the elections.